-Last month, a man was killed when a trench collapsed during a construction project in Virginia.
+Last month, a man was killed in a trench collapse during a construction project in Virginia.
 According to a report from the Sheriff’s Office, the worker was digging a trench for a utility line when it collapsed and trapped the worker seven feet below ground.
 Despite the efforts of emergency crews, some of which were flown in by helicopter, the man was pronounced dead at the scene.
 The Occupational Safety and Health Administration (OSHA) is investigating the cause of the trench collapse.

 Trenching and excavation are some of the riskiest types of construction operations.
 By OSHA standards, a trench is a man-made cut, trench, cavity or depression formed by ground removal.
 It is typically deeper than it is wide, usually no wider than 15 feet.